 Bio

-Writer/artist Lynn Von Sien (she/hers) is an Arrowhead Regional Arts Council and Minnesota State Arts Board grant recipient.
-She has been published in Artpolice, The Nib, Solstice Literary Magazine Seesawcomics.org and several Sequential Artists Workshop anthologies.
-Her graphic memoirs in progress are tragicomic accounts of caregiving her terminally ill adoptive parents.
-Lynn holds a B.S. in Design from the University of Minnesota ('87).
-She is an adoptee rights advocate and resides in Duluth.
+Writer/artist Lynn Von Sien (she/her/hers) is an Arrowhead Regional Arts Council and Minnesota State Arts Board grant recipient.
+She has been published in Artpolice, The Nib, Solstice Literary Magazine, Seesawcomics.org and several Sequential Artists Workshop anthologies.
+Lynn has exhibited her work in prestigious venues such as The Small Press Expo in Bethesda, Maryland, and The Minneapolis Institute of Arts.
+She holds a B.S. in Design from the University of Minnesota (‘87), and is an adoptee rights advocate residing in northern Minnesota.

 Photo/Daniel Corrigan